mlcommons/training/reinforcement/README.md

 # 1. Problem
-This task benchmarks on policy reinforcement learning for the 19x19 version of the boardgame go.
-The model plays games against itself and uses these games to improve play.
+The purpose of this benchmark is to evaluate the performance on the 19x19 version of the board game Go.
+While inspired by DeepMind's AlphaGo algorithm, this project is not a DeepMind project nor is it affiliated with the official AlphaGo project.
+The Go engine to be evaluated here is based on a fork of Minigo, which uses self-play reinforcement learning to play against itself and improve its performance.
+Unlike some of its predecessors, this type of Go engine does not require any supervisory knowledge from human experts.

 # 2. Directions
 ### Steps to configure machine